 Try chatting via a webcam

 Not every chatter-box is comfortable with Web Cams.
-If someone disagrees to chat via web cam in first place and then later always finds excuses for avoiding so, it is indicative of the fact that the scammer is hiding his/her true identity.
-Avoid having long distance relationships with such frauds.
+If someone disagrees to chat via webcam in the first place and then later always finds excuses for avoiding so, it is indicative of the fact that the scammer is hiding his/her true identity.
+Avoid having long-distance relationships with such frauds.

 Always remember that people on the other end of online conversations might not be who they say they are.
 It’s always safe to treat all emails and social networking messages with caution when they come from someone you don’t know.
 So, Never share your passwords, even with someone you trust.
 If you think your accounts have been compromised, change your passwords as soon as possible.